TIBCOSoftware/snappydata/docs/jobs.md

 ## Building Snappy applications using Spark API

-SnappyData bundles Spark and supports all the Spark APIs.
+TIBCO ComputeDB bundles Spark and supports all the Spark APIs.
 You can create Object based RDDs and run transformations or use the higher level APIs (like Spark ML).
-All SnappyData managed tables are also accessible as DataFrame and the API extends Spark classes like SQLContext and DataFrames.
+All TIBCO ComputeDB managed tables are also accessible as DataFrame and the API extends Spark classes like SQLContext and DataFrames.
 So, we recommend getting to know the [concepts in SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html#overview) and the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes).
 And, you can store and manage arbitrary RDDs (or even Spark DataSets) through implicit or explicit transformation to a DataFrame.
 While, the complete SQL support is still evolving, the supported SQL is much richer than SparkSQL.
 The extension SQL supported by the SnappyStore can be referenced [here](rowAndColumnTables.md).

 In Spark SQL, all tables are temporary and cannot be shared across different applications.
-While you can manage such temporary tables, SnappyData tables are automatically registered to a built-in persistent catalog.
+While you can manage such temporary tables, TIBCO ComputeDB tables are automatically registered to a built-in persistent catalog.
 This is similar to how Spark SQL uses the Hive catalog to natively work with Hive clusters.
 Data in tables is primarily managed in-memory with one or more consistent copies across machines or racks, but, can also be reliably managed on disk.

 ### SnappyContext
-A [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext) is the main entry point for SnappyData extensions to Spark.
+A [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext) is the main entry point for TIBCO ComputeDB extensions to Spark.
 A SnappyContext extends Spark's [SQLContext](http://spark.apache.org/docs/2.1.1/api/scala/index.html#org.apache.spark.sql.SQLContext) to work with Row and Column tables.
-Any DataFrame can be managed as SnappyData tables and any table can be accessed as a DataFrame.
+Any DataFrame can be managed as TIBCO ComputeDB tables and any table can be accessed as a DataFrame.
 This is similar to [HiveContext](http://spark.apache.org/docs/2.1.1/api/scala/index.html#org.apache.spark.sql.hive.HiveContext) - integrates the SQLContext functionality with the Snappy store.

 #### Using SnappyContext to create table and query data